 Vision for Diversity, Equity and Inclusion at SLUH

-At its core, this document has two goals:
+At its core, our updated vision statement has two goals:

-Guided by this vision statement from the Board of Trustees, SLUH administrators, faculty, and staff have developed a strategic plan.
-This plan provides a map for continual progress toward these goals.
+SLUH administrators, faculty and staff have developed a strategic plan which provides a map for continual progress toward these goals guided by the vision statement from the Board of Trustees.